Kgkkjjj/bnv/README.md

 ### Data sources

-The `bnv.data_sources` module provides helper functions for retrieving text from free APIs, including Wikipedia, Quotable, Bored, RandomUser and Open‑Meteo.
+The `bnv.data_sources` module provides helper functions for retrieving text from free APIs, including Wikipedia, Quotable, Bored, RandomUser, Open‑Meteo and DuckDuckGo search.
 These functions are used when training with the `--use-live-data` flag but can also be called directly.